nankj/Fagel-19th-century-catalogues/README.md

 Three nineteenth-century finding aids for the Fagel Collection held in the Library of Trinity College Dublin, transcribed, augmented, and stored as structured data.
 Enriched with volume measurements from modern conservation database.

-1. 1802 Bibliotheca Fageliana catalogue, compiled by Samuel Paterson
+1. 1802 Bibliotheca Fageliana catalogue, compiled by Samuel Paterson (9,755)
-2. 1872 Trinity Printed Catalogue
+2. 1872 Trinity Printed Catalogue (25,016 records)
+3. Fagel Local Catalogue (17,642 records)

-3. 1809 Fagel Local Catalogue, a concordance between shelfmarks and Paterson's lot numbers, merged with the two catalogues above
+The manuscript Fagel Local Catalogue, created c.1809, provides a concordance between shelfmarks and Paterson's lot numbers.
+This lists c.17,600 volumes, which provide the organising principal for arranging data from the other two catalogues.
+Fuller data, including records for items bound in composite volumes, can be found in the source datasets for those catalogues.

 ## Fields included in merged dataset